 What are the terms for you to use Bright Horizons websites?

 - Passive Information Collection: As you navigate through a website, certain information can be passively collected (that is, gathered without your actively providing the information) using various technologies and means, such as Internet Protocol addresses, cookies, Internet tags, and navigational data collection.

 - "Persistent" cookies are more permanent bits of information that are placed on the hard drive of your computer and stay there unless you delete the cookie.
-Persistent cookies store information on your computer for a number of purposes, such as retrieving certain information you have previously provided (e.g., passwords), helping to determine what areas of the website visitors find most valuable, and customising the website based on your preferences.
+Persistent cookies store information on your computer for a number of purposes, such as retrieving certain information you have previously provided (e.g., passwords), helping to determine what areas of the Web site visitors find most valuable, and customizing the Web site based on your preferences.
 This site uses persistent cookies.

 - "Internet tags" (also known as single-pixel GIFs, clear GIFs, invisible GIFs, and 1-by-1 GIFs) are smaller than cookies and tell the website server information such as the IP address and browser type related to the visitor's computer.
 This site uses Internet tags.
 Tags have been placed both on online advertisements that bring people to the site and on different pages of the site.
 These tags indicate how many times a page is opened and which information is consulted.
 We do not collect or seek personally identifiable information through these tags.

-- For information on the specific cookies used on our websites please visit the link below to view Cookies utilised for the relevant website you are visiting.
+- For information on the specific cookies used on our websites please visit the link below to view Cookies utilized for the relevant website you are visiting.